Discreteness to Convexity: Promotion Planning via Simplotope Triangulation: Opportunity: tighter formulations via simplotope

 In the setting of~\eqref{eq:example}, our inequalities generalize the following McCormick inequalities~\citep{mccormick1976computability} of $x_1x_2$ over $[p_{10},p_{11}] \times [p_{20},p_{21}]$:

 To see this, we take $d_1 = 1$ and additionally use the relation $x_i = p_{i0} + (p_{i1} - p_{i0})z_{i1}$ for $i = 1,2$.

 The inequalities in~\eqref{eq:generalziedMC} arise from simplicial subsets of the underlying simplotope.
+Specifically, they are derived by affinely interpolating the cross-item effect $l_1(\cdot)l_2(\cdot)$ over the vertices of these simplicial subsets.
 This geometric intuition will be useful to treat more general cases in Section~\ref{section:supermodular}.
-For concreteness, we illustrate the geometry on a three dimensional example. \begin{example} Consider~\eqref{eq:generalziedMC1} and~\eqref{eq:generalziedMC2} when $(x_1,x_2) \in \{1,2,4\}\times\{1,2\}$.
+For concreteness, we illustrate the geometry of~\eqref{eq:generalziedMC1} and~\eqref{eq:generalziedMC2} on a three dimensional example.
+Inequalities~\eqref{eq:generalziedMC3} and~\eqref{eq:generalziedMC4} can be derived similarly with a different simplicial partition. \begin{example} Consider~\eqref{eq:generalziedMC1} and~\eqref{eq:generalziedMC2} when $(x_1,x_2) \in \{1,2,4\}\times\{1,2\}$.
 In this case, the cross-item effect is represented as $\psi(\z):=(1+ z_{11} + 2z_{12})(1+z_{21})$ over the vertices of the prism $\Delta:=\Delta^2 \times \Delta^1$, which is depicted in Figure~\ref{fig:staircase-2}.
-We will be interested in two pyramids.
-The first, depicted in Figure~\ref{fig:staircase-1}, has vertices
+To obtain the two inequalities, we will interpolate $\psi(\cdot)$ over the vertices of two pyramids, respectively.
+The first, depicted in Figure~\ref{fig:staircase-1}, has vertices: $(0,0,0)$, $ (0,0,1)$, $(1,0,1)$ and $(1,1,1)$, and relates to the inequality~\eqref{eq:generalziedMC1}.
+The second, depicted in Figure~\ref{fig:staircase-3}, has vertices: $(0,0,0)$, $(1,0,0)$, $(1,1,0)$ and $(1,1,1)$, and relates to the inequality~\eqref{eq:generalziedMC2}.
+These special pyramids are such that the first one includes all elevated vertices of the prism (where $z_{21}$ is $1$) along with the origin and the second one includes all base vertices of the prism (where $z_{21}$ is $0$) along with the vertex $(1,1,1)$.
+A key property that will be exploited to show that \eqref{eq:generalziedMC} models the cross-item effect exactly is that every vertex of the prism is in at least one of the two pyramids.
+By expressing incremental changes of $\psi(\cdot)$ along the vertices of the first pyramid, we obtain